 Signals of opportunity (SoOp) are being studied as alternatives to active radars or passive radiometry.
 SoOp re-utilizes existing powerful communication satellite transmissions as “free” sources of illumination, measuring the change in the signal after reflecting from soil surface.
 In this manner, SoOp methods actually make use of the very same transmissions that would cause interference in traditional microwave remote sensing.
 Communication signal processing methods are used in SoOp, enabling high quality measurements to be obtained with smaller, lower gain, antennas.

 Under NASA funding, Purdue and the Goddard Space Flight Center have developed an airborne prototype P-band remote sensing instrument to demonstrate the feasibility of a future satellite version.
-Complementing this technology development, a field campaign in the Purdue Agricultural research fields is being planned.
+Complementing this technology development, a field campaign will be conducted for its third year the Purdue Agricultural research fields.
 This campaign will make reflected signal measurements from towers installed over instrumented fields.
 Measurements will be obtained over bare soil first, and then throughout the corn or soybean growth cycle.
 Complementing these remote sensing measurements, a comprehensive set of ground-truth data will also be collected for use in developing models and verifying their performance.

 Work under this project will involve installing microwave electronic equipment in the field, writing software for signal and data processing, and making field measurements of soil moisture and vegetation properties.

 Students interested in this project should have good programming skills and some experience with C, python and MATLAB.
 They should also have a strong background in basic signal processing.
 Experience with building computers or other electronic equipment will also be an advantage.
-Preference will be given to students who have an interest in applying their skills to solving problems in the Earth sciences, environment, or agriculture.
+Students should be willing to work outdoors and have an interest in applying their skills to solving problems in the Earth sciences, environment, or agriculture.

-NOTE: The project will involve regular travel to and from the local research field, so students should have a drivers license and reliable access to a car.
+The project will involve regular travel to and from the local research field, so students should have a driving license and access to a car.